Skip to main content

 • You feel unwell in yourself.

-The yeast that causes yeast infections, called Candida spp., thrives in warm, moist, airless environments.
+The yeast that causes yeast infections, called Candida spp. such as Candida albicans, thrives in warm, moist, airless environments.
 General lifestyle changes that help prevent single episodes of vaginal thrush can also help reduce the risk of recurrent thrush.

 If you have diabetes, your risk of recurring yeast infections is higher if your blood sugar is consistently high.
 Working with your diabetes team to bring your blood sugar under control can cut the risk of recurrent bouts of thrush.

 If you experience recurring yeast infections, your doctor or nurse may also discuss your current method of contraception with you and suggest a change.
-There has been talk in the past about the combined oral contraceptive (COC) pill (the pill that contains both oestrogen and progesterone hormones) possibly making recurrent vaginal thrush more likely.
+There has been talk in the past about the combined oral contraceptive (COC) pill (the birth control pills that contain both oestrogen and progesterone hormones) possibly making recurrent vaginal thrush more likely.
 However, the evidence around this is a little unclear.

 Are you protected against flu?